Tractorul-s-SkillPath/skillpath/docs/ARCHITECTURE.md

 The trade is that XP amounts now live in SQL as well as in `lib/domain/constants.ts`, and nothing enforces that the two agree.
-See the note at the top of that file.
+See the note at the top of that file — but read it knowing that the migration it names does not exist.
+Half of that duplication is in a database nobody can diff, so the only way to check that the constant matches the trigger is to open the SQL editor and look.

 ## 5. Security model